robert-mccarthy-ca/modern-druid/docs/un-sustainable-development-goals.md

 ### **SDG 1 – No Poverty**
 - Farms continue to spawn new farms until the community is fully employed or runs out of land
 - Developed nation level wages
+- Additional entrepeneurial opportunities for the locals with excess food (value added products or simply export sales)
+- The employees, not the owners receive the bulk of the earnings

 ### **SDG 2 – Zero Hunger**
 - Establishment of **free food forests** for local communities